 - Does your business offer alternate ways of communicating with clients, such as providing large print documents for people with low vision?

 - Do you and your employees know how to rephrase ideas or instructions for people who have a learning disability?

 Whenever possible, ask the person directly how best to communicate with them.

 Wondering what to do next?
 Creating an accessible business is about know-how.
-Take advantage of the Ontario Ministry of Community and Social Services' guides and tools to learn about standards and make sure you are doing your part.
+Take advantage of the Ontario Ministry of Economic Development Trade and Employment's guides and tools to learn about standards and make sure you are doing your part.

 Accessibility isn't just about improving society for people living with disabilities; it's about improving society for all of us.